 Arco Norte (Northern Arc)

-The map below, shows the routes (many under development) for exporting grain and importing inputs to Mato Grosso, Tocantins and Goiás mostly via rivers.
+The map above, shows the principle ports (many under development) for exporting grain and importing inputs from/to Mato Grosso, Tocantins and Goiás mostly via rivers.
 Presently, most grain is exported to the South via highways.

-BR 163 only lacks 121 km to be completely paved from Cuiabá, MT to Santarem, PA. (click here for map and more info) This should be completed by the by the end of 2019 finally ending this logistical bottle neck.
+BR 163 (the primary means of exporting grains North) only lacks about 16km to be completely paved from Cuiabá, MT to Santarem, PA. (click here for map and more info) This should be completed by the by the end of 2019 finally ending this logistical bottle neck.